aitiwari/Private_LLM_AKS/README.md

 # **Private LLM Deployment on AKS: Ollama + Open Web UI**

+## Why This Matters Now
+**73% of enterprises** cite data privacy as their top AI concern (Gartner 2024).
+This guide shows how to run LLMs entirely on your hardware without cloud dependencies.
+## Key Benefits of Private Deployment
+:lock: **Full Data Control** - No data leaves your infrastructure.

+:money_with_wings: **Zero Ongoing Costs** - No per-token fees or API charges.

+:zap: **Low-Latency** - Local processing eliminates network delays.

+🕧 **Customizable** - Modify/train models to your needs.

+:globe_with_meridians: **Offline Capable** - Air-gapped environment support.

 ## **1. Prerequisites**
 - Azure account with active subscription
 - Azure CLI installed (`az`)